mdn/content/files/en-us/web/api/element/mouseenter_event/index.md

 ### mouseenter

-The following trivial example uses the `mouseenter` event to change the border on the `div` when the mouse enters the space alloted to it.
+The following trivial example uses the `mouseenter` event to change the border on the `div` when the mouse enters the space allotted to it.
 It then adds an item to the list with the number of the `mouseenter` or `mouseleave` event.

 #### HTML